 You need to contact your insurance company shortly after the truck accident.
 However, it behooves you to consult with a track accident lawyer in Columbia, SC prior to disclosing any information to your insurance carrier.
 Your insurance company will have you a series of general questions and it is best to have your attorney communicate with them on your behalf. as you do not want to disclose information that can be used against you in a negative manner during a legal proceeding as a result of the truck accident.

 Contact A South Carolina Auto Accident Attorney

-You should consult with a truck accident attorney if you sustain any bodily or property injury as a result of the truck accident.
+You should consult with a truck accident attorney in Greenville if you sustain any bodily or property injury as a result of the truck accident.
 If you are the victim of a trucking accident due to driver negligence, intoxicated driving, the driver logging too many hours without rest or any other cause, an experienced South Carolina tractor trailer injury attorney can help you recover damages for your medical expenses, lost wages, property damage, loss use of your vehicle, pain and suffering, and/or mental anguish (if applicable).

 Contact Trucking Accident Attorney Ryan Montgomery for effective legal counseling and representation by dialing (864) 373-7333.
-Mr. Montgomery has many years experience handling serious commercial vehicle injury claims and will provide you with sound legal advice regarding your injury case.
+Mr. Montgomery has many years of experience handling serious commercial vehicle injury claims and will provide you with sound legal advice regarding your injury case.
 Mr. Montgomery offers free consultations and charges no fee unless he recovers on your behalf.

 Mr. Montgomery and his staff have extensive experience handling trucking accident cases throughout all of South Carolina including Anderson, Charleston, Columbia, Greenville, Myrtle Beach and Spartanburg, South Carolina.